Essential Tips For Buying Cheese

 So, What Did I Learn Saturday About Buying Cheese?

 1. If you are buying pricey cheese, make sure you ask for a taste.
-This is impossible if you are buying pre-wrapped or prepackaged cheese at the local market.
+This is impossible if you buy pre-wrapped or prepackaged cheese at the local market.
 The old expression "Buyer Beware" has never been more true than when buying cheese.
 You can ask to taste the product if you spend $20 plus per pound.

-2. If the cheese has an off taste like the "refrigeration taste" I experienced, speak up.
-Most customers don't like complaining.
-I know I don't.
-But it's important to let the cheese person know what you are experiencing so they can offer you something else or cut you a piece from an interior part of the cheese.
+2. If the cheese has an off taste, like the "refrigeration taste" I experienced, speak up.
+Most customers don't like complaining—I know I don't—but it's important to let the cheese person know what you are experiencing so they can offer you something else or cut you a piece from an interior part of the cheese.

 I can't imagine they like having to cut from the center since they'll end up with a bunch of little pieces in their case, but I say, "So what?"
-If you spend that kind of money, you want the product to be just right.
+If you spend that money, you want the product to be just right.

 Now, it may be that the cheese is perfect, and you don't like the taste of it.
 Don't confuse that with an off-taste.
 The cheesemonger should be able to tell if something is a little off.
 If the cheese is fine and you don't care for it, move on and try something else.
 There are enough cheeses in most cheese shops to find a perfect fit.

 The more I get to know him, the better service he will give me.
-Because I'm a good customer, he is okay with cutting cheese in half to ensure I enjoy what I buy.
-It's really an excellent way for this market to do business, and I reward them with my patronage.
+Because I'm a good customer, he is okay with cutting the cheese in half to ensure I enjoy what I buy.
+It's an excellent way for this market to do business, and I reward them with my patronage.

 Saturday was the first time he asked me if I wanted to know what was on sale.
 This is where you can get real deals for great cheese or any ingredient you buy.
 Stores sometimes purchase too much of one product, so they have to "move" it.